zhmz90/ctDNASomaticVariantCall.jl/README.md

 ### Questions
 - Are somatic mutations related with its context?

+### New Idea and Discovery
+- Can we tune the parameters of variant call software to fit simulated data and get better performance on read data?
+- the importance of context-specific errors in sequencing

 ### RoadMap
 - massively parallal simulate NGS reads or somatic variant
 - benchmark existing variant call software